cchdo/cruise_report_2022_p02w/ctd_hydro_data_acq.rst

 Additionally, the watch created a sample log for the deployment which recorded the depths bottles were tripped and correspondence between rosette bottles and analytical samples drawn.

-Normally the CTD sensors were rinsed after each station using syringes of fresh water connected to Tygon tubing.
+The CTD sensors were rinsed after every cast using syringes of fresh water connected to Tygon tubing.
 The tubing was left on the CTD between casts, with the temperature and conductivity sensors immersed in fresh water.

 Each bottle on the rosette had a unique serial number, independent of the bottle position on the rosette.